Korgalzhyn State Nature Reserve

 Getting There & Around

-There is a daily scheduled service of four buses/minibuses ( gazelle) in each direction between Astana and Korgalzhyn (journeys take 2 - 2.5 hours):
+There is a daily scheduled service of four buses/minibuses (marshrutki) in each direction between Astana and Korgalzhyn (journeys take 2 - 2.5 hours):

 11.50, 13.00, 17.00, and 18.40

-Tickets should be bought at the bus stations at least a few hours before travelling as services are popular and can be subject to changes.
-(Korgaldzhyn bus station is open only during the 30 mins before departures).
+Tickets should be bought at the bus stations at least a few hours before traveling as services are popular and can be subject to change.
+(Korgaldzhyn bus station is open only 30 min. before departures).

-The Zapovednik administration arrange for drivers to take visitors into the nature reserve.
-The drivers' knowledge of the current location of the various wildlife is invaluable given the large size of the reserve.
+The Zapovednik administration can arrange for drivers to take visitors into the nature reserve.
+The drivers' knowledge of the current location of the wildlife is invaluable given the large size of the reserve.